PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_06_CrispDM.md

 </div>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Get the Gold challenge by actually doing a correlational or linear regression analysis in Power BI.
 For this challenge you'll have to find a way to do that without any instruction from us!
-Make sure to reference that instruction and evidence you analysis in your dashboard and learning log!</a> article.
+Make sure to reference that instruction and evidence you analysis in your dashboard and learning log!
 </div>

 ## 5) In-Class discussion